frankfajardo/bootstrap-daterangepicker/README.md

 This version has a few variations:

-- It allows the user to select either the *From* date or *To* date first.
-When the user selected another date, it then decides which is the *From* date, and which is the *To* date.
+- It allows the user to select either the *From* or *To* date first.
+When the user selects another date, it then decides which is the *From* date, and which is the *To* date.

 - It hides the `Apply` and `Cancel` buttons until the user selects `Custom Range`.
 It makes the UI cleaner IMHO.